Bed Bug Frequently Asked Questions

-Steam heat can be applied to carpet, upholstered furniture, mattresses, box springs, bed frames, blankets/sheets, curtains and pillows without causing damage.
+Steam heat can be applied to the carpet, upholstered furniture, mattresses, box springs, bed frames, blankets/sheets, curtains, and pillows without causing damage.

-While washing clothes and bedding in hot soapy water can kill bed bugs, there are items you may not be able to wash and this is where a clothes dryer can be very effective at killing bed bugs.
-You can effectively kill bed bugs running items in a clothes dryer on high heat for at least 20 minutes.
+While washing clothes and bedding in hot soapy water can kill bed bugs, there are items you may not be able to launder.
+This is where a clothes dryer can effectively kill bed bugs.
+You can effectively kill bed bugs by running things in a clothes dryer on high heat for at least 20 minutes.